top of page

 a waterproof PUL lining on this wet bag keeps the mess from leaking out when you're traveling and there's an oopsy accident.

-And when your toddler is a potty training rockstar, these wet bags are perfect for storing swimwear and gear that gets wet.
+And when your toddler is a potty training rockstar, these wet bags are perfect for storing swimwear or gear that gets wet.

 wet bag

-stash extra dry clothes for outings (in case of an accident toss clothes in wet pouch)
+stash extra dry clothes for outings, and in case of accidents, toss clothes in a wet pouch

 travel potty